-Revolutionary changes are taking place in how we process, analyze, and model geographic information.
-The Geographic Information Science program examines the nature of digital geographic information, the tools and methods for analyzing and modeling such information, and the value of geographic information for understanding economic, environmental and social transformations at the local, regional, national and global scales.
-We emphasize methodological training in GIScience as the foundation for using geographic information to understand these changes and for developing innovative new tools to analyze and explore geographic information in the decades to come.
+Revolutionary changes are taking place in how we process, analyze, and model the enormous quantities of geographic information generated by satellites, mobile devices, sensor networks, and other geospatial technologies.
+The Geographic Information Science specialization examines the nature of digital geographic information, the geospatial tools, and methods for analyzing and modeling such information, and the value of geographic information for understanding economic, environmental and social transformations at the local, regional, national and global scales.
+We emphasize methodological training in GIScience as the foundation for using geographic information to understand these changes and for developing innovative new tools and technologies for analyzing and managing geospatial information in the decades to come.
 Students also gain a critical awareness of the roles of geographic information and GIScience in society and the strengths and limitations of GIScience tools and technologies.